Event Entry Procedures

 - An ORIGINAL score must be provided for the adjudicator.
 Photocopies are illegal and will not be accepted.
-The penalty for violation shall be lowering of the rating by one step. (same as Organization Contest #15 below).
+The penalty for violation shall be lowering of the rating by one step. (same as Music Festival #15 below).

-- Students participating in contests must be current students of the music organization they represent and shall be certified as such by their school principal or superintendent.
+- Students participating in events must be current students of the music organization they represent and shall be certified as such by their school principal or superintendent.

-- A member school may enter more than one band, orchestra, jazz band, choir and show choir in the contest.
+- A member school may enter more than one band, orchestra, jazz band, choir and show choir in the festival.
 Each group will be considered as a separate entry.

 - An organization may elect to perform “For Comments Only”.
-These groups will receive comments but no numerical rating, and no medals or plaque will be awarded. (same as Organization Contest #16 below).
+These groups will receive comments but no numerical rating, and no medals or plaque will be awarded. (same as Music Festival #16 below).